Cloudera Public Cloud upgrades FAQ

 What Data Hub cluster templates are in use?
 Are you using custom templates?

-Check whether in-place upgrade is supported for your built-in or custom data hub template.
-Depending on the type and version of the Data Hub, additional backup steps, manual configuration changes or post-upgrade steps may be required.
-Check specific steps for upgrading the OS if you use Flow Management.
-Operational Database clusters have a different upgrade process.
+Check whether in-place upgrade is supported for your built-in or custom Cloudera Data Hub template.
+Depending on the type and version of the Cloudera Data Hub cluster, additional backup steps, manual configuration changes or post-upgrade steps may be required.
+Check specific steps for upgrading the OS if you use Cloudera Flow Management.
+Cloudera Operational Database clusters have a different upgrade process.

 What is the size of the SDX / Data Lake metadata?